 When anti-social or aggressive behaviour is observed more than once and sanctions/provisions are ineffective, additional specialist help and advice from an educational psychologist or the specialist teaching service may be necessary.

 The final sanction would be exclusion.
-If it were necessary for the school to consider excluding a pupil, Dukes' guidelines would be followed.
+If it were necessary for the school to consider excluding a pupil, this would be a decision made by the Headmaster.